FarmDyn/documentation/docs/template/cropping__land_and_land_use.md

 ## Cropping Activities in the Model

-Crop activities are defined with a yearly resolution and can be adjusted to the state of nature in the partially stochastic version.
-The farmer is assumed to be able to adjust on a yearly basis its land use to a specific state of nature as long as the labour, machinery and further restrictions allow for it.
-Land is differentiated between arable and permanent grass land, *landType*, the latter is not suitable for arable cropping.
+The farmer is assumed to be able to adjust on a yearly basis its land use  as long as the labour, machinery and further restrictions allow for it.
+Land is differentiated into arable and permanent grass land, *landType*.
 Land use decisions can be restricted by maximal rotational shares for the individual crops.
 The set *plot* differentiates the land with regard to plot size, soil type and climate zone.
-The attributes of plots, as well as the number of plots from 1 to 20, is defined in the GUI.
+The attributes of plots and the number of plots from 1 to 20, is defined in the GUI.

 The total land endowment is calculated in the equation *totPlotLand\_* as the sum of the initial endowment, *p\_plotSize(plot)*, and land